You can transfer your vehicle registration:

 Both vehicles should be currently taxed.
 However, if the vehicle that currently has the registration number is not taxed, you can still apply as long as:

-- the tax disc has run out in the last 12 months
+- its vehicle tax has run out in the last 12 months

-- there’s no break between the date the tax disc runs out and the start of the SORN (Statutory Off Road Notification)
+- there’s no break between the date the vehicle tax runs out and the start of the SORN (Statutory Off Road Notification)

 Northern Ireland registered numbers